gustafnk/microservice-websites/index.md

 </hx:include>
 ```

 If a link is used as the fallback content, search engines and other crawlers will be able to crawl the site without executing JavaScript, so we would consider it a good practice.
 However, this would mean that the link is shown briefly during initial load.
-In the section on &lt;h-include&gt; below, we’ll show how to avoid this brief flash of fallback content.
+In the section on &lt;h-include&gt; below, we'll show how to avoid this brief flash of fallback content.

 <a name="timing"></a>

 ##### [Timing](#timing)

 The timing on *when* to replace the innerHTML is quite important.
-We can’t control how fast each service will respond, so if we’re transcluding in a lot of different places the UI will initially change a lot, which is not a great user experience.
-From this perspective, we’d like to wait for all the requests to have been completed before changing the UI.
+We can't control how fast each service will respond, so if we're transcluding in a lot of different places the UI will initially change a lot, which is not a great user experience.
+From this perspective, we'd like to wait for all the requests to have been completed before changing the UI.
 On the other hand, if one service has a performance issue, all the other transclusions are blocked by that request.

-In `hinclude`’s synchronous mode, it waits 2.5 seconds (the default value, which can be configured) for all the requests to return before including the finished requests at that time.
+In `hinclude`'s synchronous mode, it waits 2.5 seconds (the default value, which can be configured) for all the requests to return before including the finished requests at that time.
 The remaining requests are included when each return.
-In `hinclude`’s asynchronous mode, it includes responses as they arrive.
+In `hinclude`'s asynchronous mode, it includes responses as they arrive.

 <a name="refresh-resources"></a>

 ##### [Refresh resources](#refresh-resources)

-Since `hinclude` only replaces the innerHTML and keeps the surrounding 'hinclude’ element, we are able to refresh the included resource when needed.
+Since hinclude only replaces the innerHTML and keeps the surrounding `hinclude` element, we are able to refresh the included resource when needed.
 For example, if we show a list of products where each product has a form with a button that adds that product to the shopping cart, we can detect those form submissions and refresh the shopping cart after a product was added to the shopping cart.

 <a name="conditional-transclusion-for-small-screens"></a>